vurulkan/esp32-rfid-v2/README.md

 ### DS3231 RTC (optional, I2C)
 - SDA: GPIO21
 - SCL: GPIO22
+- GND: GND
+- VCC: 3.3V or 5V (according to your module)

 ### IO0 (maintenance)
 - Actions are decided **when the button is released** (press duration).